ShayHassidim/gigaspaces-wiki-jekyll/xap97/how-to-configure-multicast.markdown

 {% endtip %}

 {% exclamation %} In case you want to **disable the Jini Lookup Service Multicast announcements** please refer to [this](./lookup-service-configuration.html#Multicast Settings) section in the Wiki.

+# To Multicast or to not Multicast?

+Multicast is not a mandatory with XAP.
+It is used as a secondary mechanism for lookup service discovery.
+Unicast is the other mechanism.
+Both are turned on by default on the client side and on the service grid side (GSM,GSC,LUS).

+Multicast is not used with replication , notification , monitoring or any client activity against the space.
+Disabling multicast discovery means you are loosing dynamicy for the lookup service location.
+This means if the lookup service fails (very low probably to happen) you will be able to start it only on the machines listed on the `LOOKUPLOCATORS` list.
+Client `locators` should have the same list used.

+When multicast is disabled global lookup service should not be use.
+You should use only local lookup service configuration with the agent with the machines running the lookup service:
+{% highlight java %}
+gs-agent gsa.global.lus 0 gsa.lus 1 gsa.gsm.global 0 gsa.gsm 1
+{% endhighlight %}

+Machines not running the lookup service should have thier agent started using:
+{% highlight java %}
+gs-agent gsa.global.lus 0 gsa.lus 0 gsa.gsm.global 0 gsa.gsm 0
+{% endhighlight %}

+The GSC count should be added to the commands above above as usual.

+If you can't have multicast enabled within your network you should disable it on the client side and on the service grid side.
+It will save some CPU actvity performed continously.

 # Configuring Multicast on Linux